pydevsg/pydevsg.github.io/README.md

-# Sudipto is working on the portfolio :)
+# Sudipto is working on his portfolio :)
+## Connect with him here - https://www.linkedin.com/in/sudiptoghosh11/